Get Pre-Approved For Your Car Loan Apply Now

 Can a dealer sell a car for more than the MSRP?

 Yes, they can.
-Typically, this happens with particularly desirable vehicles produced in limited numbers, or with a new model that the manufacturer has promoted for months or even years prior to its market launch to punch up demand.
+Typically, this happens with particularly desirable, high-demand vehicles produced in limited numbers, or with a new model that the manufacturer has promoted for months or even years prior to its market launch to build up demand.

-The resulting supply shortage means there’s more demand for the cars and trucks that do make it to dealerships, and that extra demand can make it more difficult to negotiate a selling price at or below MSRP.
+In recent years, it has become more common for vehicles to sell for over MSRP thanks to pandemic-related supply chain disruptions.
+Shortages of semiconductor chips and other components have limited production for many manufacturers, leading to fewer cars on dealer lots.
+The resulting limited supply, combined with strong demand, means there’s more competition for the cars and trucks that do make it to dealerships.
+That extra demand (and lack of inventory) can make it very difficult to negotiate a selling price at or below MSRP.
 In some cases, if you don’t buy a car at the price the dealer is asking, they know someone else probably will.

 Dealers make money on other services & extended warranties